Linda Reynolds: Government minister

-Alleged rape
+Brittany Higgins rape

-In February 2021, reports emerged that Brittany Higgins, a junior staffer, had allegedly been raped in 2019 by Bruce Lehrmann, an advisor to Reynolds, in her office late at night.
-Reynolds faced pressure to reveal what she had known about the alleged incident.
-The advisor was sacked days after the alleged incident for a security breach.
+In February 2021, reports emerged that Brittany Higgins, a junior staffer in Reynolds' office, had allegedly been raped in 2019 by Bruce Lehrmann, an advisor to Reynolds, in her office late at night.
+Reynolds faced pressure to reveal what she had known about the incident.
+The advisor was sacked days after the incident for a security breach.
 Reynolds did not provide a reference but did not say whether his termination payout was withheld.
-Prime Minister Scott Morrison publicly rebuked Reynolds for not telling him of the alleged incident.
+Prime Minister Scott Morrison publicly rebuked Reynolds for not telling him of the incident.
 Reynolds was due to address the National Press Club on 24 February, but it was announced that day that she had taken indefinite medical leave related to a pre-existing condition.
 Her medical leave was extended on 7 March for another four weeks to 2 April.

-In March 2021, it was reported that Reynolds had called the above-mentioned junior member of parliamentary staff a "lying cow" in the presence of her own staff at Parliament House Canberra.
-Lawyers representing the junior staff member demanded a public apology.
+In March 2021, it was reported that Reynolds had called Higgins a "lying cow" in the presence of her own staff at Parliament House Canberra.
+Lawyers representing Higgins demanded a public apology.
 Reynolds issued an apology for the comment, saying the comments were not over the rape allegation.
+As part of a confidential settlement she also agreed to pay Higgins' legal costs and donate money to a sexual assault charity.

 In December 2022, the case was dropped by the Director of Public Prosecutions stating it was "no longer in the public interest to pursue a prosecution at the risk of [Higgins'] life".
 The accused "consistently maintained his innocence and the case against him was not proven".

-In January 2023, Reynolds stated she would be suing Higgins’ partner David Sharaz for defamation.
+In July 2023, Reynolds announced that she would ask the National Anti-Corruption Commission to investigate the circumstances surrounding a Commonwealth personal injury compensation payment to Higgins, as well as the "speed and fairness of the Labor government’s handling of the case".

+On 15 April 2024, Justice Michael Lee of the Federal Court ruled that on the balance of probabilities Lehrmann raped Brittany Higgins at Parliament House in 2019.